An overview of railway licensing in Great Britain.

 This applies to all railway asset operators regardless of the scale of operations and includes operators of privately owned freight terminals and other minor networks.
 Railway assets are trains, networks, stations and light maintenance depots.
 An operator is "the person having management of that railway asset for the time being".

-Railways Act licences are issued on the same criteria as European licences.
+Railways Act licences are issued on the same criteria as railway undertaking licences.
 However, the conditions are in the licence itself rather than in a separate SNRP.

 Types of licences